 Aside from CardFellow, three of the most popular sources for credit card processor reviews are Merchant Maverick, CardPaymentOptions, and TopTenReviews.
 Merchant Maverick uses a star rating system from 1-5 stars, CardPaymentOptions uses a letter grading system from A – F (no letter E), and TopTenReviews uses a number grading system from 1 - 10.

 For comparison purposes, we can roughly say that a grade of 3 stars, a C, or a 5 is average, a grade of 5 stars, an A, or a 10 is excellent, and a grade of 1 star, an F, or a 1 is terrible.
-Here is a full conversion chart for the sites we’re comparing.
+Here is a 'conversion chart' we've created.

 If reviews across different sites are consistent, you could expect to match them according to this chart.
 Let's see how that works in the case of Flagship Merchant Services when compared across popular review sites.